zmyer/orbit/index.md

 Orbit contains two primary components:

+Orbit is primarily made up of the following components:
 -  Orbit Actors, a framework to write distributed systems using virtual actors.
 -  Orbit Container, a minimal inversion of control container for building online services.
+-  Orbit Web, a lightweight HTTP and Websockets container for Orbit, powered by Jetty.
+-  Orbit Commons, various common utilities used by Orbit.

 It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com).
 For the latest news, follow us on [Twitter](https://twitter.com/OrbitFramework).
 <br /> If you're looking for virtual actors on the .NET CLR, see [Orleans](https://github.com/dotnet/Orleans).